Do you buy back Canadian Dollars?

-Bear in mind that visitors flying to Canada now need an electronic travel authorisation (eTA) to enter the country.
-This costs $7 and you can apply for it through the Government of Canada's official website.
+Please bear in mind that visitors flying to Canada need an electronic travel authorisation (eTA) to enter the country.
+This costs $7 CAD and you can apply for it through the Government of Canada's official website.

 Top attractions in Canada

-- Athabasca Glacier: The most popular way to get on the glacier is via the Columbia Icefield Adventure tour, which is $114 for adults and $57 for children
+- Athabasca Glacier - the most popular way to get on the glacier is via the Columbia Icefield Adventure tour

 Need a different currency?